tocco/tocco-docs/devops/commit_info/attlassian_connect_integration.rst

 Plugin descriptor
 ^^^^^^^^^^^^^^^^^

 The plugin descriptor (``atlassian-connect.json``) is the entry point of the add-on.
-An URL to this file needs to be provided when the add-on is installed.
+A URL to this file needs to be provided when the add-on is installed.
 The relevant part of the descriptor is the following: